Soul Force in the Age of AI

 This cohort is especially for those who want to do something genuinely nourishing for themselves within a thoughtful, supportive community.

-No prior experience with meditation or AI is required, only a willingness to reflect, practice, and learn in community.
+No prior experience with meditation is required, only a willingness to reflect, practice, and learn in community.

 • Fatigue from relentless news cycles of war, injustice, and polarization